JonathanG321/quora-clone/README.md

 ### After Sign up

-- Follow Spaces
+- Sends to the Spaces page where you must follow at least one space

 ### Main Page

-- News Feed (interested spaces)
+- News Feed of questions from followed spaces and topics
 - List of spaces and Topics

 ### Nav Bar

-- Spaces Link
+- Link to Spaces page
-- Topics Link (nice to have)
+- Link to Topics page
 - Profile Icon
+- sing out button
-- Answer (List of questions)
+- Answer (sends to a page with a list of questions to answer)

 ### Questions

-- Tags
+- have Tags
 - You can answer the question
-- See related questions
+- You can see related questions
-- See related Spaces
+- You can see related Spaces